 Division of Autopsy Pathology

-The Autopsy Pathology Division performs approximately 400 autopsies a year to determine the cause of death, confirm clinical diagnoses, evaluate the effects of therapy and study disease process.
-In addition to examining patients who died within the hospital, we also perform private autopsies at the request of family members, physicians, or researchers.
+The Autopsy Pathology Division performs approximately 400 autopsies a year to determine the cause of death, confirm clinical diagnoses, evaluate the effects of therapy, and study disease processes.
+In addition to examining consented patients who die within Johns Hopkins hospitals, we occasionally perform private autopsies at the request of family members, physicians, or researchers.
 Johns Hopkins also has a program for rapid autopsy of patients wishing to donate postmortem organs and tissues for research called the Legacy Gift Rapid Autopsy program.

-The Autopsy Service has performed more than 53,000 autopsies since it was established in 1889.
-Our service accepts cases from outside parties, including families who want to establish or confirm findings on cause of death and to resolve questions about possible medical negligence or hereditary disease.
+The Autopsy Service has performed more than 56,000 autopsies since it was established in 1889.
+Our service provides education for clinicians and comfort for families seeking to establish or confirm cause of death and to resolve questions about treatment or extent of disease.

-Autopsies are performed by house officers under close supervision of senior house officers and attendings.
-Special procedures may include radiography, angiography, microbiology, photography and electron microscopy.
+Autopsies are performed by house officers and autopsy assistants under close supervision of pathologists' assistants and attending physicians.
 For unusual or complex cases, the expertise and resources of Johns Hopkins are available to us for specialized consultation.

 We maintain records and slides of every autopsy performed by the service, which are available to investigators for review.
-During the more than 100 years since the service began, this information has been used in hundreds of studies, especially those related to investigations of the development of disease.
+During the more than 100 years since the service began, this information has been used in hundreds of studies, especially those related to the investigation of the development of disease.